Fruit and Nut

 Short Term Internships (updated 12/03/19)

 For the 2019 season, the nursery is offering short term internships of 400-560 working hours over 12-16 weeks.
 Short term internships generally take place during the summer period (typically starting at the beginning of June) but may also be possible during the spring or autumn.
 The internships can be tailor-made to suit individual requirements (for example interns who have particular interests such as food security, specific nut crops etc) and for those carrying out the internship as part of an academic course elsewhere it can accommodate those requirements too.

 Short term internships are generally research-focused and project-based, for example helping with maintainance of the nut trialling beds, data gathering, mapping and recording of information.
 However, there will be opportunites to assist with the commercial aspects of the nursery too and this will be of interest to those looking to start a business venture in horticulture.

 The work programme will be based loosely around the seasonal requirements of nursery's flagship project: Agriculture for Climate Change: Land Rehabilitation and Small-scale Fruit and Nut Growing.
 Further details of this can be found on the studentship page (here).
-The nursery is moving to a new site in December 2018 and the focus of the internships in 2019 will be in maintaining nut trees allocated for trialling purposes at the new site.
+The nursery is in the process of moving to a new site and the focus of the internships in 2019 will be in maintaining the nut trees allocated for trialling purposes.
 The first year at the new site will involve a lot of pioneering work and will be a very exciting time to be working at the nursery.

 The number of working/training hours per week will average 35.
 There will be considerable flexibility regarding the scheduling of the hours, including provision for a break period of up to two weeks during the middle of the internship period.
 Training will be an integral part of the internship programme and will be tailor-made to suit the intern's personal requirements.

-The next available start date will be April 2019.
+The next available start date will be the end of June (2019).